Healthy Homes Assessment Thorndon

 Home Assessments Thorndon for Rental Properties

-The consequences of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be extremely costly for property managers and landlords.
-For expert advice, call today to book your rental property home assessment.
+The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be significant for property owners and landlords.
+For expert advice get in touch today and book your rental property home evaluation.

 home assessments for rental properties